MaggieAppleton/digital-gardeners/README.md

 # Digital Gardening

-A collective of gardeners tending their digital notes on the interwebs
+A collective of gardeners publicly tending their digital notes on the interwebs

 ## Tools and Resources